bowermaj/bowermaj.github.io/_sweets/dotti-discs.md

 description: 'Custom made Dotti discs.
 Chocolate shapes covered in 100's and 1000's.
 Available in milk, dark and white chocolate and a variety of shapes.'
 ---

 Custom made Dotti discs.
-A unique and colourful as well as delicious treat for your special occasion.
+Chocolate shapes covered in 100's and 1000's.
+Available in milk, dark and white chocolate and a variety of shapes.

 ![Dotti discs]({{ site.baseurl }}/assets/images/dotti-discs-1.jpg)